EasyTier/easytier.github.io/en/guide/gui/astral_ET.md

 ## Introduction

-AstralET is a lightweight game connection tool developed based on ​**Flutter** and ​**easytier**, aiming to provide players with a simple and efficient connection experience.
+AstralET is a lightweight game connection tool developed based on ​**Flutter** and ​**EasyTier**, aiming to provide players with a simple and efficient connection experience.

 ## Features

-- ​**Built-in easytier**: Easytier is directly compiled into AstralET, no additional installation required, and no background processes are retained.
+- ​**Built-in EasyTier**: EasyTier is directly compiled into AstralET, no additional installation required, and no background processes are retained.
 - ​**Ready to Use**: Start the application when connecting and close it after finishing, simple and convenient.
 - ​**Active Maintenance**: The author actively updates, fixing issues and optimizing features at any time (a result of working while browsing the web).